Aesthetic Correction of Labia Minora. Labiaplasty.

 There is no universally accepted definition or classification system for hypertrophy of the labia minora.
 However, an enlargement of 3-5 cm is generally considered as such.
-In these cases women have multiple complaints, such as difficult hygene (because of secretion that makes underwear dirty, to failure of retracting the labia minora); discomfort in tight clothing; pain in cycling and other sports; capturing the labia in zippers; or painful intercourse.
+In these cases women have multiple complaints, such as difficult hygene (because of secretion that makes underwear dirty); discomfort in tight clothing; pain in cycling and other sports; capturing the labia in zippers; or painful intercourse.

 Perhaps the most common reason is the notion that the labia minora are too visible.
 Another indication for surgery is disturbing asymmetry.

 Labiaplasty is easily bearable and does not affect patient's daily life.
-Sex life can be resumed 10-14 days after surgery.
+Sex life can be resumed two weeks after surgery.